benchkram/bob/README.md

 - **Multi-Repo Tooling** Easily manage multi-repo setups, with bulk Git operations.

-⚠️⚠️⚠️ *Warning: Bob and its documentation is in a early stage and not yet ready for production use.
+⚠️⚠️⚠️ *Warning: Bob and its documentation is in a early stage.
 Most of the features are fully-functional and tested, but some details are yet to be ironed out.*